Human hair; from folds in the scalp to baldness

 Trapped between two sheets of skin.

-The hair is strangled and compressed by the skin tension.
+Your hair is strangled and compressed by the skin tension that has developed in your scalp.

-When the follicles are imprisoned in this way, they slow their hair production.
+When the follicles are imprisoned in this way, they slow down their hair production.

 It's a lack of care.

-The hair condition of your ancestors cannot affect your own.
+The condition of your ancestors' hair cannot influence yours.

-Similarities in skull features and lifestyles explain those found in balding patterns.
+Similarities in skull shape and lifestyles explain the similarities in balding patterns.

 Dandruff

-Without regular grooming with your nails, the dead skin cells your scalp produces stay in place.
+Without regular grooming with your nails, the dead skin cells produced by your scalp remain in place.

-They dry up, and some fall off as dandruff.
+They dry out, and some flake off as dandruff.

-Grooming removes the dandruff flakes in the most natural manner.
+Grooming removes the dandruff in the most natural manner.

 Humans have more hair follicles than chimpanzees

-Even if chimpanzees or gorillas have a hairy appearance, it's humans who win in this category.
+Even though chimpanzees and gorillas appear hairier, it's humans who win in this category.

-Humans have more hair follicles per square inch of skin than them.
+Humans have more hair follicles per square inch of skin than chimpanzees do.

-Our hair has shrunken and lost its color on many parts of the body except the top of the head and a few other areas.
+Our body hair has shrunk and faded on many parts of the body, except for the top of the head and a few other areas.

-In spite of this, the hair follicles, the hair producing equipment, are all intact, inside the skin.
+Despite this, the hair follicles, the structures that produce the hair, are all intact in the skin.

-Your palms, soles, lips, eyelids, penis, labia minora and nipples are the only hairless patches on your body.
+Your palms, soles, lips, eyelids, penis, labia minora and nipples are the only hairless parts on your body.

-Furthermore, their quantity and body distribution is similar for all the populations of our race.
+Furthermore, the quantity of hair, and its body distribution, are similar for all populations of our species.

 When you look closely at anybody's skin, mostly in the sun, you will see hair all over the place.